 You’re obviously not going to have access to exercise machines and dumbbell sets at home.
 Workout equipment can be a lot more expensive than a gym membership.
 Also, you need space if you want to set up a home gym, and there might not be any available at home.

 What you can do

 If you’re just starting out, you don’t need any fancy equipment.
-You can just get a mat and do bodyweight workouts.
+You can just get a good yoga mat and do bodyweight workouts.
 A yoga ball, a set of lightweight dumbbells and resistance bands are all relatively cheap, great for all kinds of workouts, and don’t require a large storage space.

 Pro- It’s convenient